n2vram/datahammer/README.rst

 As an open source project, *DataHammer* welcomes contributions and feedback.

-1. Report any issues, including with the functionality or with the documentation via the GitHub project: https://gitlab.com/n2vram/datahammer/issues
+1. Report any issues, including with the functionality or with the documentation via the GitLab project: https://gitlab.com/n2vram/datahammer/issues

-2. To contribute to the source code, please use a GitHub pull request for the project, making sure to include full/extensive unit tests for any changes.
+2. To contribute to the source code, please use a GitLab pull request for the project, making sure to include full/extensive unit tests for any changes.
 Note that if you cannot create a PR, then open an issue and attach a `diff` output there. https://gitlab.com/n2vram/datahammer/